ABOUT ME

 RM BSc MA FHEA, PGCert

 From a very young age I recognised my passion and desire in helping others.
-It seemed the most natural thing to do and I found supporting others very rewarding.
+It seemed the most natural thing to do as I found supporting others very rewarding.
 After starting a family, the vocation of midwifery called upon me.

 I commenced my midwifery studies in 1999 and upon qualification secured a post in a busy inner-city midwifery unit as a rotational midwife.
 My passion lay within labour ward, caring for women who presented with complexities but also gave care to those women labouring within the midwife led unit.
 After 5 years of working within the hospital, my career path changed, and I began practising as a community midwife.
 This role led onto me securing a secondment for a specialist midwife role in teenage pregnancy where I gained a vast amount of experience within safeguarding.